Lupus590/Headpats-For-Good-Beans/README.md

 Made using [ArmA-3-Mod-Template](https://github.com/Lupus590/ArmA-3-Mod-Template)

-Headpats For Good Beans uses TSP Animate as a dependency TSP Animate is licensed under whatever this is:
+Headpats For Good Beans uses TSP Animate as a dependency and uses a modified version of their functions TSP Animate is licensed under whatever this is:
 > This license applies to all TSP addons unless stated otherwise.
 > ✔️ Modify this mod.